Our research is editorially independent but we may earn a commission for purchases made through our links.

 Valley of Fire State Park, Overton

 Dedicated in 1935, Valley of Fire is Nevada’s oldest and largest state park.
-Just a one-hour drive from Las Vegas, and you can be in this other-worldly place where the red sandstone rock formations really do look like fire spewing from the desert sands.
+One of the best day trips from Las Vegas (just one hour away), this other-worldly place features red sandstone rock formations that look like fire spewing from the desert sands.
 The landscape’s impressive features were molded more than 150 million years ago, via erosion, shifting sand dunes and moving fault lines.
 There are a number of trails that will allow you to get a closer look at the park’s “fire,” as well as its ancient trees and 3,000-year-old Indian petroglyphs.
 Minus the crowds, neon lights and dancing water fountains, this is an ideal place to get away from the chaos of the city and just enjoy the silence.

 Mount Charleston and the Spring Mountains